 If you aren’t familiar with GenerateBlocks (GB), then it is a WordPress block created by Tom Usborne, the same person behind GeneratePress Theme.
 It consists of only 4 blocks: Container, Grid, Headline, and Buttons.
-Container and Grid are the most powerful blocks.
+Containers and Grid are the most powerful blocks.

 Read GenerateBlocks Review and install it on your WordPress website.
 GB works with every WordPress Theme.
 I am personally using GenerateBlocks with GeneratePress Premium Theme.

-So in this tutorial, we are using the combination of GenerateBlocks and GeneratePress with WP Show Posts to create author box, related posts, etc.
+So in this tutorial, we are using the combination of GenerateBlocks and GeneratePress with WP Show Posts to create an author box, related posts, etc.

 How to use GeneratePress Block Elements?